Modularising Verification Of Durable Opacity: Related Work

-Constructing robust shared objects for NVRAM requires the development of criteria that provide meaningful guarantees in the presence of crashes.
-Linearizability \cite{HeWi90}, is one of the most well-known, broadly used, correctness condition of concurrent objects.
+Constructing robust shared objects for NVM requires the development of criteria that provide meaningful guarantees in the presence of crashes.
+Linearizability \cite{HeWi90}, is one of the most well-known, broadly used, correctness conditions for concurrent objects.
 Several correctness conditions attempt to adapt linearizability to histories that include crash events.

 As mentioned before, durable linearizability \cite{DBLP:conf/wdag/IzraelevitzMS16} extends the events that can appear in an abstract concurrent history with crash events.
 Crashes are considered global events.
 Durable linearizability expects that no thread survives after a crash, thus a thread can operate only in one crash-free region.
 On the contrary, strict linearizability \cite{aguilera2003strict}, consider crashes to be local to the threads that they occur.
 Under this condition, operations that are not subjected to a failure can take effect between their invocation and response.
 In the case that a thread crashes while executing an operation, it requires this operation to take effect between its invocation and the crash, but not after the crash.
-Operations that are disrupted from a crash are behaving as aborted operations -- they return the value $\bot$, which indicates that they might have taken effect or not.
-In this way, a history that includes crashes can be replaced with a history where the crashes are considered not observable events from the system, and the crashed operations are replaced with aborted operations.
-A disadvantage of this model is that it is proven to exclude some wait-free implementations.
+Operations that are disrupted by a crash either take effect or abort when a crash occurs.
+Guerraoui and Levy~\cite{guerraoui2004robust} have defined two more correctness conditions that extend linearizability, {\em persistent atomicity}, and {\em transient atomicity}.
+Persistent atomicity requires that, in the event of a crash, every pending operation on the crashed thread either takes effect or aborts before a subsequent operation of the same thread is invoked, noting that an operation may take effect after a crash.
+Transient atomicity relaxes this condition further, by allowing an incomplete operation to take effect before a subsequent write response of the same thread.
+Berryhill et al.~\cite{berryhill2016robust} have proposed {\em recoverable linearizability}, which requires every pending operation on a thread to take effect or abort before the thread linearizes another operation.
+This condition does not provide consistency around the crash --- a thread can perform an operation on some other object before coming back to the pending operation causing ``program order inversion''.
+The main disadvantage of strict linearizability, persistent atomicity and transient atomicity is that they are not compositional.
+On the other hand, durable and recoverable linearizability are compositional.